The path towards a happy decontamination solution now looks easy to follow…but is it?

 Reliability! such an emotive word when it is especially applied to decon-equipment.
 It's a given that cars and TVs are pretty faultless, so much so that breakdown protection insurance being sold by the youthful sales lad in Currys or what ever it's called now, surely cannot get many takers?

 How did cars make a massive leap from when I owned my first car, a dearly loved, but frequently cursed Ford Anglia that was then, a far cry from a classic car but just a popular everyday runaround!
-Having had a succession of modern cars I have driven recently, they suffered only from changing a light bulb (albeit, no easy task now ) and that was all that happened during 80,000 + miles, except the routine but infrequent service…..see opposite service advice when you have time…...
+Having had a succession of modern cars I have driven recently, they suffered only from changing a light bulb (albeit, no easy task now as the large plastic bumper has to come off) and that was all that happened during 80,000 + miles, except of course, the routine but now infrequent service…..see opposite service advice when you have time…...

-I entered the world of decon in 2000 and couldn't believe the vitriol from any member of the dental decon team when I mentioned the word 'sterilizer' (or is it perhaps 'steriliser' or autoclave) especially if I linked the word to 'vacuum'!
+I entered the world of decon in mid-2000 and couldn't believe the vitriol from any member of the dental decon team when I mentioned the word 'sterilizer' (or is it perhaps 'steriliser' or autoclave) especially if I linked the word to 'vacuum'!
 "The most hated bit of equipment in the dental practice", I was told.
 Not only is it expensive, it's slow, noisy, steamy and ruins my instruments.
-It was at this stage that I should have looked for another more popular role, perhaps 'sales' in a discount furniture store, carpet retail or even an estate agent!
+It was at this stage that I should have looked for another more popular role, perhaps 'sales' in a discount furniture store, carpet retail or even a 'virtual estate agent'!

-Back to the subject; I had a theory, like a lot of British industry, poor re-investment and a degree of complacency had set in.
+Back to the subject; I had a theory that like a lot of British industry, poor re-investment and a degree of complacency had set in.
 We had a well know household cleverly branded machine, named after your very own younger sibling, based in a sea-side techno-park.
-Then you had an equally cleverly branded machine, produced in a northern industrial belt, perhaps slightly less renowned for the local Flemish weavers, than something your mother used to steam potatos and greens in, taking no-time at all to complete the task, unlike the early vacuum sterilizer!
+Then you had an equally cleverly branded machine, produced in a northern industrial belt, perhaps slightly less renowned for the local Flemish weavers, than something your mother used to steam potatos and greens in, taking no-time at all to complete this task, unlike the early vacuum sterilizer that went on and on and on......!